User

 Note: Scotland and NI have completely different naming systems (e.g., P1 to P7, then S1 to S6) and cut-off dates.

-How Does the UK School Year System Work?
+The UK School Year System

 The structure of school years, key stages, and transition ages can be confusing, especially if you have recently moved to the UK or have your first pre-school aged child.
 The English and Welsh system is built around a single, rigid age-boundary: midnight on the 31st of August.
+This boundary defines which cohort your child belongs to and stays with them until they leave formal education at 18.

 The September 1st Cut-Off